 How ZenGRC Enables COBIT 2019 Compliance

 Since COBIT 2019 begins with COBIT 5 and expands upon it, much of your current program will remain the same.
-However, the new focus on communication across the enterprise means you need to have additional enablements that manage workflows and information flows.
+However, the new focus on communication across the enterprise means you need additional enablements to manage workflows and information flows.

-ZenGRC provides task prioritization that helps let you track compliance activities that reduce vulnerabilities by scheduling reviews and monitoring their completion dates.
+ZenGRC provides task prioritization that helps you track compliance activities that reduce vulnerabilities by scheduling reviews and monitoring completion dates.

 As a single-source-of-information, the platform stores and supports remediation activities to prove your continuous compliance and continuous auditing approach to information security.

-By using our intuitive interface, you can easily upload frameworks, objectives, and controls while also managing changes to those controls across a variety of frameworks.
+Using our intuitive interface, you can easily upload frameworks, objectives, and controls while managing changes to those controls across various control frameworks.

 For more information on how ZenGRC can enable your compliance efforts, contact us for a demo.